On Average-Case Error Bounds for Kernel-Based Bayesian Quadrature: Upper Bounds

-\end{thm} As discussed in Section \ref{sec:relate}, this matches our lower bound up to constant factors, and shows that the overall difficulty of noisy BQ is as roughly hard as either noiseless BQ or univariate Gaussian mean estimation with variance $\sigma^2$ (whichever is harder).
-Our \emph{non-adaptive} algorithm's upper bound matches our lower bound for any \emph{adaptive} algorithms also establishes that there is no adaptivity gap in term of scaling laws on the mean absolute error of noisy BQ.
+As discussed in Section \ref{sec:relate}, Corollary \ref{cor:avg_mat_sig} matches the lower bound (Theorem \ref{thm:noisy_lower}) up to constant factors, and shows that the overall difficulty of noisy BQ is as roughly hard as either noiseless BQ or univariate Gaussian mean estimation with variance $\sigma^2$ (whichever is harder).
+Since the algorithm used is non-adaptive but the lower bound applies even to adaptive algorithms, we conclude that there is no adaptivity gap in terms of scaling laws in this case.